 Best case scenario: We win and build an awesome business.

 Worst case scenario: We compete and build an awesome business but don’t win.

 Allen and I were so focused on competing in the contest that I even made a small poster for each of us to put on our walls by our desks so we would keep it top of mind.

 The contest was launched as a growth strategy for Shopify to serve as a catalyst for all those people who keep thinking about starting a store but then never do.
 This competition is for anyone to open a Shopify store, come up with a product or service – and start selling.

-During dinner at the Gatsby mansion I learned the story of how the whole contest started.
+During dinner at the Gatsby mansion, I learned the story of how the whole contest started.

 One evening in San Francisco Tobi Lütke (Shopify Founder & CEO) and Tim Ferris (an early Shopify investor) were discussing the idea of running a contest to entice new customers to join the platform.
-Originally they had planned on a cash prize before Tim had the idea for creating a once in a lifetime experience.
+Originally they had planned on a cash prize before Tim had the idea for creating a once-in-a-lifetime experience.

 It took us 3 months between seeing this video to actually launching our store.
 Why?
-We were waiting to get product in hand from the manufacturer, we had Kickstarter backers to fulfill before anyone else and most importantly we want to take some time and build a custom store that was in keeping with the BestSelf branding and experience we wanted to provide.
+We were waiting to get the product in hand from the manufacturer, we had Kickstarter backers to fulfill before anyone else and most importantly we wanted to take some time and build a custom store that was in keeping with the BestSelf branding and experience we wanted to provide.

 We used the framework of the SELF Journal to get the store launched by setting a goal and breaking it down to everything we would need to do to get there.
-Some of things we had on there:
+Some of the things we had on there: